ashbb/shoes_twitter_search/README.md

 If you click on an upper right deepskyblue star, Shoes Twitter Search searches them immediately.
 If you do nothing, it'll search every 60 seconds.

+If you click on each word, the result of google translation (English to Japanese) will appear on the small popup area.

 Snapshot
 --------